- Human Resources

 If you are expecting to be off work three days or less, you may use sick leave for your own health condition or to care for a dependent.
 Refer to the City's Sick Leave (PDF) policy for more information.

-The City's leave of absence provider is The Hartford.
+The City's leave of absence provider is The Standard.
 To set up a leave of absence claim, complete the following steps.

-Step 1: Request your leave with The Hartford
+Step 1: Request your leave with The Standard.

-Option 1: Call 888.458.5541.
-The call intake process may take 10-20 minutes to complete.
+Call 800-715-2308 The call intake process may take 10-20 minutes to complete.
 You will need your attending health provider's information, such as address, phone and fax numbers.
 After completion of the call, the required forms are mailed to your home address.

-Step 2: Submit all required forms to The Hartford
+Step 2: Submit all required forms to The Standard

-You have 15 calendar days from the date you initiate your claim to submit paperwork to The Hartford.
-If you provided The Hartford with your attending health provider's information, The Hartford will fax the required paperwork to your provider.
-You may need to follow up with your provider to ensure the forms are completed and sent to The Hartford before the 15 day deadline.
+You have 15 calendar days from the date you initiate your claim to submit paperwork to The Standard.
+Follow up with your provider to ensure the forms are completed and sent to The Standard before the 15-day deadline.

 Step 3: Leave approval or denial

-Once The Hartford receives your paperwork, your claim will be processed.
+Once The Standard receives your paperwork, your claim will be processed.
 You will receive a letter in the mail indicating the approval or denial of your claim.
 Remember you can check the status of your claim by calling into the Standard at 800-715-2308 or by checking the status of your claim online at standard.com/absence.

 Your Responsibilities While on Leave

-Communication: While on leave, you must keep The Hartford and your supervisor informed of any changes to your leave, such as needing additional time off work.
-In addition, The Hartford may send a communication by mail; please take note when receiving letters from The Hartford.
+Communication: While on leave, you must keep The Standard and your supervisor informed of any changes to your leave, such as needing additional time off work.
+In addition, The Standard may send a communication by mail; please take note when receiving letters from The Standard.